avielrs/avielrs.github.io/_posts/2021-05-03-lemmatization.md

 ---
 layout: post
-title: Part 2 Stemming vs Lemmatization
+title: Stemming vs Lemmatization
 ---
 ![Alternate image text](/images/twitter/books.jpg)

-# II.
-Lemmatization
+# Lemmatization
 ![Alternate image text](/images/twitter/dictionary.jpg)

 **Lemmatization** labels the term from its base word (lemma).
 This method is a more methodical approach for ensuring word reduction does not lose its meaning.